Welcome to Concordia College

 Each year, Concordia College welcomes students from around the world to live and study in a true mosaic of culture and viewpoints.
 Time after time, our students say that one of the things they value most about being at Concordia is the opportunity to live in a diverse environment—and how this increases their respect for both the differences and similarities of people and cultures.

-Concordia students come from more than 25 states and 34 countries worldwide.
+Concordia students come from 31 states and 30 countries worldwide.
 Student organizations such as the Multicultural Club and the International Club support and celebrate diversity on campus through student activities such as dinners, dances, fashion shows, and service and outreach programs.

 International Admission Information